Concentric AI Named a Representative Vendor for Information Governance in the Gartner® Market Guide

 • Secure Disposal

-Common ITAR Violations
+Common ITAR violations

 Non-compliance with ITAR can have severe consequences, including civil fines of up to $500,000 per violation and criminal penalties.
 The repercussions transcend the bottom line, as non-compliance may damage a company’s brand or reputation.